 A Constitutional Right to Vote The Promise of House Joint Resolution 44

-Grounded in our analysis of American history and global and state models, FairVote supports a broadly worded constitutional amendment to ensure that every U.S. citizen of voting age has a right to vote in every election held in the jurisdiction in which the citizen resides.
+FairVote’s support of a broadly worded constitutional amendment to ensure that every U.S. citizen of voting age has a right to vote in every election held in the jurisdiction in which the citizen resides is grounded in our analysis of American history and global and state models for a right to vote.
 U.S. House Members Keith Ellison and Mark Pocan have shown great leadership in introducing House Joint Resolution 44 (HJ Res.
-44), legislation to establish a right to vote in the U.S. Constitution with language that is largely consistent with our recommendation.
+44), which would establish a right to vote in the U.S. Constitution with language that is largely consistent with our recommendation.
 As explained in this analysis, HJ Res.
 44 would provide much needed protection for an individual right to vote in the United States.